 Imprisoned journalist Ilıcak faces “espionage” charges in new case; implementation of top court’s Mehmet Altan judgment rejected again

-A new lawsuit on “espionage” charges has been opened against journalist Nazlı Ilıcak, who is currently in pretrial detention in connection with a case in which she is standing trial alongside 16 other journalists, including Ahmet Altan and Mehmet Altan.
+A new criminal case was opened against journalist Nazlı Ilıcak on “espionage” charge.
+Ilıcak is currently in pre-trial detention as part of a case where she is standing trial alongside 6 other journalists, including Ahmet Altan and Mehmet Altan.

-In the new indictment, issued by the Ankara Chief Public Prosecutor’s Office, Ilıcak is accused with “Disclosing confidential information crucial to state security for espionage purposes” under Article 330/1 of the Turkish Penal Code, for which she faces a life sentence.
+In the new indictment, issued by the Ankara Chief Public Prosecutor’s Office, Ilıcak is accused of “Disclosing confidential information crucial to state security for espionage purposes” as per Article 330/1 of the Turkish Penal Code (TCK), for which she faces a life sentence.

 The 15th High Criminal Court of Ankara referred the case file to a High Criminal Court in Istanbul for further prosecution.

-Ilıcak was one of the first journalists taken into custody in the immediate aftermath of the July 15, 2016 coup attempt after arrest warrants were issued for 42 journalists on July 25 as part of an investigation into the media leg of the so-called “Fethullahist Terrorist Organization/Parallel State Structure” (FETÖ/PDY), the name given by the Turkish government to the Islamist Fethullah Gülen movement.
+Ilıcak was one of the first journalists arrested in the aftermath of the July 15, 2016, coup attempt after arrest warrants were issued for 42 journalists on July 25 as part of an investigation into the media leg of the so-called “Fethullahist Terrorist Organization/Parallel State Structure” (FETÖ/PDY), the name given by the Turkish government to the Islamist Fethullah Gülen movement.
 Ilıcak was arrested on July 30, 2016.
-The current charge against her is “attempting to overthrow the constitutional order,” for which she faces an aggravated life sentence.
+The current charge against her is “attempting to overthrow the constitutional order,” for which she faces a life sentence.

-Ilıcak is currently in pretrial detention at the Bakırköy Women’s Prison in Istanbul.
+Ilıcak is currently in pre-trial detention in the Bakırköy Women’s Prison in Istanbul.

 Mehmet Altan’s release rejected again

-The 27th High Criminal Court of Istanbul on January 24 rejected an appeal by lawyers representing imprisoned journalist Mehmet Altan on January 22 to the trial court, the 26th High Criminal Court of Istanbul, requesting his release in line with a January 11 judgment by the Constitutional Court.
+The 27th High Criminal Court of Istanbul on January 24, 2018, rejected an appeal by lawyers representing jailed journalist Mehmet Altan on January 22 to the trial court, the 26th High Criminal Court of Istanbul, requesting his release in line with a January 11, 2018, judgment by the Constitutional Court.

-The Constitutional Court’s judgment had held that Altan’s pretrial detention constituted a violation of his rights to personal liberty and security, and freedom of expression and freedom of the press.
+The Constitutional Court’s judgment held that Altan’s pre-trial detention constituted a violation of his rights to personal liberty and security, and freedom of expression and freedom of the press.

-The trial court on January 19 issued a ruling in which they insisted on not implementing the Constitutional Court’s ruling.
-The Istanbul 26th High Criminal Court had ruled for the continuation for Altan’s detention, arguing that the Constitutional Court “usurped authority.”
+The trial court on January 19, 2018, issued a ruling in which they insisted on not implementing the Constitutional Court’s ruling.
+The Istanbul 26th High Criminal Court ruled for the continuation for Altan’s detention, arguing that the Constitutional Court “usurped authority.”

 In its 14-page decision, the 27th Penal Court said the Constitutional Court overstepped its legal boundaries by examining the evidence against Mehmet Altan.
 The lower court also found that Altan’s pre-trial detention had not violated his rights tı personal liberty and security, and freedom of speech.